Jury gets case of white men charged in Ahmaud Arbery's death

 Associated Press

 BRUNSWICK, Ga.
-(AP) — The case of three white men charged with murder in the killing of Ahmaud Arbery went to the jury Tuesday after a trial in which prosecutors argued that the defendants provoked the fatal confrontation and defense attorneys insisted their clients acted in self-defense.
+(AP) — Jurors in the case of three white men charged with killing Ahmaud Arbery deliberated for more than five hours Tuesday, weighing prosecutors’ arguments that the defendants provoked the fatal confrontation against defense attorneys’ insistence that their clients acted in self-defense.

+Superior Court Judge Timothy Walmsley checked on the panel’s progress late in the afternoon.
+Jurors sent word that they wanted to keep working into the evening.

+“We are in the process of working to reach a verdict,” the foreperson told the judge.

 “You can’t claim self-defense if you are the unjustified aggressor,” Linda Dunikoski told jurors in her final statement.
 “Who started this?
 It wasn’t Ahmaud Arbery.”